ssbsukirat/medicine/Renal/Approach to Renal Disease.md

 - Postrenal
 	- accompanied by anuria suggest complete obstruction to the flow of urine,
 	- polyuria and bland urinary sediment suggest incomplete obstruction combined with ADH unresponsiveness
+	- FeNa >1-2% (except hyperchloremic metabolic alkalosis)
+	- obstruction is usually characterized by hydronephrosis visualized on ultrasound images or large volumes of urine removed by bladder catheterization, indicating bladder outlet obstruction
+# Chronic Kidney Disease
+- if duration unknown
+	- bilateral small kidney on USG
+	- <8cm is small
+	- Diabetes may have large kidney
+	- elevated PTH in CKD
+	- thinning of cortex
+-